 You likely spend a lot of time perfecting your restaurant’s menu, but how much time do you spend on your restaurant menu pricing?
 Your food pricing strategy may be more important in getting diners through your doors than the tasty meals you offer.

 What is menu pricing?

 With such high stakes, it’s important to follow proper menu pricing strategies.
-Luckily, there are several options to choose from.
-Different restaurants use different approaches for pricing food, such as calculating food cost, studying local competition, and conducting demand analysis.
-We discuss these in detail below, but first, let’s explore the larger picture of how to price a menu.
+Luckily, there are several options which we discuss in detail below.
+First, let’s explore the larger picture.

 How to price a menu